► What’s going to happen to diesel cars?

 Will manufacturers stop selling diesel?

-This is already happening in some quarters: Suzuki has paused supply of diesel engines for the UK market, although you can still buy oil-burners from stock, and Toyota is gradually axing its diesel models from its entire car range (though its commercial vehicles and pick-ups will continue with derv versions for the foreseeable future).
+This is already happening in some quarters: Suzuki and Porsche have paused supply of diesel engines for the UK market, although you can still buy oil-burners from stock, and Toyota is gradually axing its diesel models from its entire car range (though its commercial vehicles and pick-ups will continue with derv versions for the foreseeable future).
+Much of the Fiat group, including Jeep, have pledged to phase diesel out in favour or hyrbids and plug-in cars.

 If you believed every news report on the telly, you could be forgiven for thinking that Volvo, for instance, will only sell electric cars from 2019, whereas in fact the Swedes will continue to sell petrol and diesel engines for many years to come (every new model launched from 2019 will be 'electrified' or part-hybridised).
 Most car makers agree that ICE will still make up around three-quarters of their sales, even by the middle of the next decade.